RoxieAtRubrik/intro-to-rest-apis/lab-guide.md

 Through authenticated and encrypted interaction with the Rubrik REST API server, perform any of the operations that are available through the Rubrik web UI and many bulk-type operations that might otherwise be difficult or impossible to perform.

-A quick way to become familiar with the Rubrik REST API, is to use the Rubrik REST API Explorer.
+A quick way to become familiar with the Rubrik REST API is to use the Rubrik REST API Explorer.

 ## Exercise 1-1: Rubrik CDM API Documentation
-In Google Chrome, open a new tab and type `https://<node-ip-address>/docs/v1`.
+In Google Chrome, open a new tab and type `https://$cluster_address/docs/v1`.
 The node IP information can be found in [Lab Topology](/lab-topology.md).

 The Rubrik RESTful API (v1) web page opens.